 Deliberate mistreatment and inadvertent neglect from a physician can result in personal injury, trauma, and even wrongful death.
-If you find yourself facing an instance of medical malpractice, know that you are not alone.
-You can contact a Melbourne medical malpractice attorney to learn more about your legal rights and fight for recoverable compensation.
+If you find yourself facing an instance of healthcare negligence, know that you are not alone.
+You can contact a Melbourne medical malpractice lawyer to learn more about your legal rights and fight for recoverable compensation.

 Medical malpractice describes instances where a patient suffers a worsened injury, mistreatment, or even wrongful death due to a medical professional’s negligence.
 To bring such an issue to court, the injured individual or their representative must identify potentially liable parties and complete an investigation into the alleged neglect.

-Several parties can be accused of medical malpractice.
+Several parties can be accused of medical negligence.
 Specifically, Florida Statutes §766.101(2)(b) holds healthcare professionals including osteopaths, optometrists, dentists, and hospital staff to certain standards of medical care.
 Any parties accused of deliberately bringing harm to a patient or harming a patient through neglect may be found liable for that individual’s losses.
-A local attorney can help an injured party further elaborate on the liable party’s duty of care, violation thereof, and expenses related to the incident of medical malpractice.
+A Melbourne attorney can help an injured party further elaborate on the liable party’s duty of care, violation thereof, and expenses related to the incident of provider negligence.

 Injured or sick patients may file medical malpractice complaints to fight for their rights to proper care and compensation.
-Recovering from an instance of medical malpractice can be costly, after all – especially when the alleged malpractice resulted in a person’s wrongful death.
-Victims of medical negligence have the right to request compensation for both economic and non-economic losses.
+Recovering from an instance of malpractice can be costly, after all – especially when the alleged incident resulted in a person’s wrongful death.
+Victims have the right to request compensation for both economic and non-economic losses.

 So long as the injured party submits their claim within two years from the discovery of the medical negligence, they retain the right to pursue compensation.

-Recovering from medical malpractice can be a grueling process.
+Recovering from healthcare negligence can be a grueling process.
 Not only do you have to trust your care to other doctors, but you may still be facing expenses related to your first attempt to seek care.
 If you find yourself in this position, know that you have legal options.

-Our office has a combined 30 years of experience when it comes to settling and litigating medical malpractice cases in the Melbourne area.
-To file a medical malpractice lawsuit, reach out and schedule your first consultation.
+Our office has a combined 30 years of experience when it comes to settling and litigating malpractice cases in Florida.
 You will not be charged for the services you receive unless we win your case.
 Connect with a Melbourne medical malpractice lawyer today.